April 22, 2020 - Version 2.8.1

 - Fixed an issue where a debug message was being logged stating a message had been received, when it was in fact being sent.

-is a new product from Linoma Software.
+is a new product from Linoma Software [now HelpSystems].
 It acts as an enhanced reverse proxy that provides an additional layer of defense for your DMZ and Internal network.
 GoAnywhere Gateway integrates with GoAnywhere Services to provide a secure and managed environment for hosting and exchanging files.

 - No incoming ports need to be opened into the private (internal) network